-The manual is organized into 10 sections.
+The manual is in 11 sections.
 This first section is an introduction to the unit's sonar and GPS.
-It tells you the basics you need to know so you'll easily be able to make the unit, not only tell you where you are, but also where to find fish.
+It tells you the basics you need to know so you'll easily be able to make the unit not only tell you where you are but also where to find fish.